According to Wikipedia (https://en.wikipedia.org/wiki/Finial) …

 In memory of my beloved husband John K Snyder… 20 Sept 1956 – 21 Oct 2016.

-He loved me, and oh how I loved him.
+He loved me like crazy, and oh how I loved him.

 Follow our blog at https://warrior-project.org, in honor of my husband, and all others who have been lost to internal demons that in the end, overwhelmed them.

-All of the profits after expenses from Heritage Collectibles, Books & Maps and Papa’s Thrift Shop will go to help fund The Warrior Project, a suicide prevention drop-in and counseling center in the process of being developed.
+All of the profits after expenses from Heritage Collectibles, Books & Maps will go to help fund The Grief Warrior Project, a suicide prevention drop-in and counseling center in the process of being developed, although it has been in hiatus during the pandemic.
+I’m hoping to begin working on this again during the spring of 2023.

-(Please Note: The Warrior Project is in no way intended to be reflective of, or piggy back off, Wounded Warriors which serves those military personnel wounded after September 11, 20o1.
+(Please Note: The Grief Warrior Project is in no way intended to be reflective of, or piggy back off, Wounded Warriors which serves those military personnel wounded after September 11, 2001.
 Like too many others, John was a warrior long before then.)